Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Introduction

-A rather special situation occurs in free fermion system where the projective measurement-driven phase transition is absent \cite{chan2019unitary}.
-Different from the interacting system in which the volume-law phase is protected by the scrambling property of the unitary evolution, the EE in free fermion system is contributed from the non-local quasi-particle pairs \cite{Calabrese_2005evolution, Calabrese_2007quantum} and can be destroyed by projective measurement \cite{chan2019unitary}.
-Nevertheless, the absence of volume-law phase does not immediately imply the free fermion dynamics is trivial \cite{nahum2020entanglement}.
-For instance, Ref.~\onlinecite{chen2020emergent} constructed a class of $(1+1)$d free fermion non-unitary random dynamics and observed a stable critical phase without finely tuning the parameter.
-In addition, the investigation of the time evolution dynamics indicates that this model has emergent two dimensional conformal symmetry \cite{Calabrese_2004entanglement}.
+A rather special situation occurs in the free-fermion system where the projective measurement-driven phase transition is absent \cite{chan2019unitary}.
+Different from the interacting system in which the volume-law phase is protected by the scrambling property of the unitary evolution, the EE in the free-fermion system is contributed from the nonlocal quasiparticle pairs \cite{Calabrese_2005evolution, Calabrese_2007quantum} and can be destroyed by projective measurement \cite{chan2019unitary}.
+Nevertheless, the absence of volume-law phase does not immediately imply the free-fermion dynamics is trivial \cite{nahum2020entanglement, jian2020criticality}.
+For instance, Ref.~\onlinecite{chen2020emergent} constructed a class of $(1+1)$-dimensional [$(1+1)$D] free-fermion nonunitary random dynamics and observed a stable critical phase without finely tuning the parameter.
+In addition, the investigation of the dynamics indicates that this model has emergent two-dimensional conformal symmetry \cite{Calabrese_2004entanglement}.

+However, previous studies on the emergent quantum criticality in (non)unitary dynamics are mainly focused on the $(1+1)$D systems, less known about higher-dimensional cases.
+Even for the noninteracting case, the well-established knowledge is rare.
+In this paper we will explore the (non)unitary dynamics of $(2+1)$-dimensional [$(2+1)$D] free-fermion models.
+The aim of this work is many-fold.
+First, we provide a systematical study of quantum entanglement in $(2+1)$d (non)equilibrium systems, which is complementary to the existing literature~\cite{lemonik2016entanglement, cotler2016entanglement, zhao2019logarithmic}.
+Second, we investigate the nonunitary random dynamics of $(2+1)$D systems, and explore the emergent quantum criticality and its universal entanglement features.

-Motivated by this study, in this paper we will explore the non-unitary random dynamics of $(2+1)$d free fermion models and we will show that the generated steady state is critical.
-We observe that for most of the cases, the EE has a logarithmic violation of the area-law, the same as the system with finite fermi surface.
-We further study the mutual information (MI) and the squared correlation function of the steady state and we find that they all have the power-law scaling form -- another signature of the criticality of the steady state wave function.
+By performing large-scale numerical simulation, we find that for most of the cases, the EE has a logarithmic violation of the area law, the same as the system with finite Fermi surface.
+We further study the mutual information (MI) and the squared correlation function of the steady state and we find that they all have the power-law scaling form, another signature of the criticality of the steady-state wave function.
+Notably, our generating steady state is distinguished from the ground state of the quantum metal due to the absence of the Fermi surface.
+Understanding the emergent critical entanglement scaling in our model requires knowledge beyond the Widom conjecture~\cite{Widom1982, wolf2006violation, gioev2006entanglement}.